valchau/Mission_to_Mars/README.md

      The coldest month is March with a temperature of -83 degrees.
      The 'warmest' month is August with a temperature of -68 degrees.

 * Which months have the lowest and the highest atmospheric pressure on Mars?
-To answer this question:
-Find the average the daily atmospheric pressure of all the months.
+     June is the month with the lowest pressure September is the month with the highest pressure

 * About how many terrestrial (Earth) days exist in a Martian year?
+     In one Martial year, there are nearly Earth 686 days